Maria (Philippine fairy tale): Summary

 Some time later, Maria's stepmother and her daughter go to church, while they leave Maria to prepare the food for them when they return.
 After they leave, an old woman appears to Maria and tells her to pluck a fruit from the lukban tree and go to church, while she prepares the food.
 Maria cracks open a fruit and discovers princess garments and a carriage with eight horses.
 Maria wears the garments and rides the carriage to church.

 At church, Maria catches the king's attention, who sends some guards to inquire about her.
 When the guards go to see her, Maria her slipped from church, but leaves a shoe at church.
 She runs back home, takes off the garments and places them back into the lukban fruit, and waits for her step-family to come home.

 Back to the king, he finds the shoe and orders a "bando" to seek every available woman and girl in the kingdom and bring them to the palace to try on the shoe.
 Maria's step-family ties her up inside a sack and leave by the fireplace, then go to the palace.
 None of the maidens fit the slipper, so the king sends the bando again.
 The soldiers go to Maria's home, and, alerted by the cooing of a bird, release her from the sack and she tries on the slipper.
 It fits.

 The king marries Maria, despite her step-family's protests, and she goes to live in the palace.
-After a while, the king departs for war, and leaves his wife Maria in the care of her stepmother and two wise woman, with orders to hoist a white flag for good news and a black flag for bad news.
+After a while, the king departs for war, and leaves his wife Maria in the care of her stepmother and two wise women, with orders to hoist a white flag for good news and a black flag for bad news.